 Our commitment to research

 Komen funds research looking at new methods of early detection.
 One new method is breast ultrasound tomography, a tool that uses ultrasound technology.
 Breast ultrasound tomography may give information on breast density by measuring the speed that sound waves travel through the breast .

-Learn about the latest research on breast ultrasound tomography that Komen is funding in our Stories of Discovery.
+Learn about the latest research on breast ultrasound tomography and other topics that Komen is funding in our Stories of Discovery.